“Making a cross-cultural contemporary political theatre for the young”

 All books are collective endeavours, this collection perhaps more than most.
 Although we, as editors, conceptualised the book and shepherded its production, few of the words within these covers are our own.
 In contemporary urban studies, cities are often described as co-productions: the result of interactions among officials and residents; developers, and global economic and even meteorological forces.
 While weather played a minimal role, this text is undeniably the result of many hands and voices.
 Without the narrators who told their stories and the writers who captured them, it would not exist.
 Only their dedication and diversity – linguistic, legal, national, class, professional, etc. – allowed us to compile these stories.
 Despite the books’ undeniable shortcomings and silences, we must not underestimate the importance of sharing these accounts.
 For those narrators who chose to use pseudonyms, we hope that you will find satisfaction in seeing your distinctive voice and experiences reflected here.

 I was a contributing author/researcher in this new book edited by LOREN B LANDAU & TANYA PAMPALONE.
-It is due for release soon.

 For my contribution look out for a title called: A Bed of His Own Blood: Nombuyiselo Ntlane.